denali-js/core/guides/serializers.md

 }
 ```

 Relationships are slightly more complex.

-Ther
+TODO documentation for relationship serializers

 # Built-in Serializers